DerrickMarcus/DerrickMarcus.github.io/docs/about/index.md

     - [ ] Add the notes of Data and Algorithm.
     - [ ] Deploy my own Git server using Gitea and host it at the domain name `git.yanxuchen.com` .
     - [ ] Create a site for the main domain `www.yanxuchen.com` .
+    - [ ] Develop a website tool to visualize the transform of rotation and translation.